SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-mrna-vaccines.md

   - What's with the "five-prime" business?
 Molecules with carbon rings get the carbons numbered, so we can talk to each other about which atom we mean.
 As shown in the picture, nucleotides have such a ring, so the carbons are numbered 1-5.
-The way things shake out, it's carbons 3 and 5 that make the bonds to the next amino acid.
+The way things shake out, it's carbons 3 and 5 that make the bonds to the next nucleic acid.
     (The "prime" business is another story, irrelevant here.)
-So the 5' end just tells you you're starting at the start end of the string of amino acids, and the 3' end is at the back end of the string.
+So the 5' end just tells you you're starting at the start end of the string of nucleic acids, and the 3' end is at the back end of the string.
   - Ok, fine: "5-prime" means "in the beginning".
 So what do the next 51 bases do, and if they're untranslated (not made into protein), why bother?
 It's the thing that